Stewie23/humhub2civicrm/README.md

 2. Standard fields and configured mappings are included in the payload.

 3. For newsletter fields:

-  If enabled, the module sends a MailingEventSubscribe.create request to initiate a proper double opt-in process in CiviCRM.
+   - If enabled, the module sends a `MailingEventSubscribe.create` request to initiate a proper double opt-in process in CiviCRM.

-  Also removes the user from the Groups if they deselect newsletters in humhub
+   - If the user deselects a newsletter checkbox in HumHub, they are removed from the corresponding CiviCRM mailing group via `GroupContact.delete`

 4. On user deletion:

-  Catches HumHub soft and hard delte and propagtes this to civicrm, a group has to be set up in civi and added in the config.
+   - Handles both soft and hard deletions in HumHub and propagates the event to CiviCRM.
+   - For soft deletes, the user is added to a configured "Deleted Users" group in CiviCRM.

 ---